Heather Stanning and Helen Glover have won the first GB women’s rowing title and the first gold for the home nation at the London 2012 Olympics.

 There was also success for Britain’s men’s eight boat who managed to come third in the final and win a bronze medal.
 The squad had put up a strong challenge against favourites Germany but were unable to sustain the high stroke rate to the end of the race.

-All of the London 2012 rowing events are being held at Eton Dorney Rowing Centre and people lucky to be staying in central London hotels and with tickets to the rowing are likely to see more medals for the Team GB squad over the coming days.
+All of the London 2012 rowing events are being held at Eton Dorney Rowing Centre and people lucky to be staying in Boutique Hotels London and with tickets to the rowing are likely to see more medals for the Team GB squad over the coming days.